 - Paints and sealants

-Its uses included:
+Its other uses also included:

 - Concrete materials